georgeweigt/eigenmath/README.md

-A Javascript version for web pages is available in the 'js' directory.
+The Eigenmath manual and sample scripts are available at eigenmath.github.io

+See the 'js' directory for Eigenmath in Javascript.

 To build and run the C version: